Ron Saunders (producer): Early life and education

+Career

 After graduating, Ron ended up working for the South Australian Film Corporation.
 While working here, he wrote, directed or produced roughly fifty films within five years.
 A lot of his early work was in training and educational films.
 He has said that this part of his career was instrumental in teaching him how to get information across to other people.
 These included anti-discrimination films, and films that taught teachers how to deal with working class students when coming from a different environment.
 Saunders says that he loved filmmaking so much that he made it his primary source of income, and at the time, even if it only just paid the bills, he was happy with that.
 Saunders cites Terry Jennings and Scott Hicks as doing the same.

 Saunders was brought on to co-produce Run Chrissie Run! in 1986.
 This was his first feature film credit.
 This was followed by Fair Game (directed by Mario Andreacchio), which has been cited by Quentin Tarantino as one of his favourite films in the 2008 documentary Not Quite Hollywood.
 It was at this point that Ron Saunders moved to Sydney and started a new career at Film Australia after receiving a job offer.
 He was one of their in-house executive producers and served in this position for many years.